slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Essencialism: the disciplined pursuit of less.
 - Own my house on 40 acres with clean water river frontage, and assets i can enjoy & be creative with (car, motorcyles, music equipment, tools etc)
 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
+- How to reduce your expenses without sacrificing your quality of life?
+Geoarbitrage.
+Car: max 10K.
+Job: live next to it.

-### Simplicity is the ultimate sophistication.
-How to simplify?
+- Simplicity is the ultimate sophistication.

+### How to simplify?

 - Use it or loose it.
 - [Remove unnecessary distractions]().
 - [Remove any obligations that aren’t truly serving your end goals]().
 - Your job should be a product of your lifestyle, not the other way around.
 Lifestyle before money.
 But money also.
 Spend your money on experiences and adopt a minimalist lifestyle.
 Live the life you want now and not later.

-### How to reduce your expenses without sacrificing your quality of life?

-Geoarbitrage.
-Car: max 10K.
-Job: live next to it.

-> *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

 <!--
 - One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.